-You can also come back to a progression the student had previously explored and start adding inversions in the next lesson – it’s totally up to you.
+You can also come back to a chord progression the student had previously explored and start adding inversions in the next lesson – it’s totally up to you.

 For homework/practice, I get the student to write down a copy of the chord progression they were exploring into their assignment book/music diary, and I ask them to play through it some more at home (building on any great mistakes they make).

-Next lesson, make sure you have a listen back to what they’ve achieved before either building on it, or trying another progression.
+Next lesson, make sure you have a listen back to what they’ve achieved before either building on it, or trying another chord progression.

-I love having this handout ready on my piano at all times – it’s just such a fun, creative and inspiring way to start some of your lessons and I guarantee your students will enjoy it.
+I love having this chord progression handout ready on my piano at all times – it’s just such a fun, creative and inspiring way to start some of your lessons and I guarantee your students will enjoy it.

-Just make sure you play through the progressions before sharing them with your students so that you feel comfortable when it comes to teaching them.
+Just make sure you play through the chord progressions before sharing them with your students so that you feel comfortable when it comes to teaching them.